afgprogrammer/Flutter-button-animation/README.md

-# Flutter Button Animation, Application Design
+# Flutter Button Animation, Application Design - Day 7

-Flutter Download Bar Button Animation, Application UI/UX design - day 6 Flutter Animation and UI Design.

-This repository is a part of the 100-day design in Flutter.

-In this video we use, Flutter Animation, AnimationController, Scale, Fade, Opacity and so on in the one-speed video.
+Let's see how we can animate a button in Flutter.

 [Youtube Video](https://youtu.be/WsbMf9IiWGo)